PCB Array – What is it?

 Here are some of the key terms:

-Rails are extra pcb material that are added to the sides of the array to allow for easier handling during the assembly process.
+To allow for easier handling during the assembly process, extra PCB material is added to the sides of the array, these are called rails.
 The rails could be on all four sides of the array or only on two sides.
 If you only have it on two sides then you can usually get a few more pieces up on the panel which will help the per board cost.

 Typically three fiducials are needed on an array and they usually go on the rails.
 The ideal size is .050”.
 A fiducial is a circle that is a copper pad with the same finish as the rest of the board on it.
 This provides alignment targets for the automated assembly equipment to get things lined up.
 Some manufacturers may require fiducials on each individual board as well.
 However for the most part there are pads or other features on the individual boards that can be used to provide additional alignment targets.